JaywongWang/DenseVideoCaptioning/README.md

 5. Due to large file constraint, you may need to download data/paraphrase-en.gz [here](https://github.com/tylin/coco-caption/tree/3f0fe9b819c0ea881a56441e4de1146924a394eb/pycocoevalcap/meteor/data) and put it in densevid_eval-master/coco-caption/pycocoevalcap/meteor/data/.
 6. I corrected multi-rnn mistake casused by get_rnn_cell() function (see model.py).
 7. I updated evaluation code. "evaluator_old.py" is used in my paper, "evaluator.py" is used since ActivityNet Captions 2018 Challenge.
+8. I removed too small anchors and too large anchors, resulting into 120 anchors.
+9. I modified data_provider.py and model.py to correct the loss weighting.